norlab-ulaval/libnabo/README.md

 -------------

 If your operating system does not provide it, you must get [Eigen] and [Boost].
-It only needs to be downloaded and extracted.
+[Eigen] only needs to be downloaded and extracted.

 Quick compilation and installation under Unix
 ---------------------------------------------